remance/Masendor/Readme.md

 0.6.2 - 0.6.5: custom battle, battle result screen, in game unit and custom sub-unit editor

-0.6.6 and 0.6.7: random map generator, start working on Battle of Mohács
+0.6.6 and 0.6.7: random map generator, start working on Battle of Mohács, Minor battle: 764 Irish abbey war

 0.6.8 and 0.6.9: multiple unit selection/move, also add border to selected unit on army selector ui